JuliaHealth/NeuroAnalyzer.jl/README.md

 - brain topography
 - events markers; epoch by event markers; rewrite epoching
 - eeg_keep_eeg_channels → keep_channels(type)
-- rewrite plotting functions to be more modular
-- plot by time (continuous) or by epoch - separate functions
-- use any calculations (e.g. median delta power) stored as a component for topo plots (if plot by epochs)
-- plot spectrogram/psd: use embedded spectrogram/psd (if plot by epoch)
 - export channel locs to .CED
 - preview 2d/3d channel locs
 - swap channel locs axes